 WELCOME TO THE YE LAB

-In the 1920s, Otto H. Warburg discovered the metabolic hallmark of cancer: the Warburg effect.
-It describes that tumor cells have a high glucose consumption rate and produce large amounts of lactate..
-It was difficult to understand why tumor cells need the Warburg effect since the generation and excretion of lactate would appear be a waste of carbon backbone and energy that is needed for proliferation.
-In one of Warburg’s milestone reviews, he proposed that the cause of the Warburg effect was injury of respiration and the consequence, cell dedifferentiation.
-At that time, he was aware that inhibition of respiration led to metabolic reprograming and insightfully proposed a connection between metabolic reprograming and cell dedifferentiation, the underlying mechanism was unclear due to limited understanding of the connection between metabolism and epigenetic control.
+One hundred years ago, Otto H. Warburg identified the metabolic hallmark of cancer, now known as the Warburg effect.
+This phenomenon observes that tumor cells consume glucose at an elevated rate and produce significant amounts of lactate.
+It posed a challenging question: why would tumor cells rely on the Warburg effect when the production and excretion of lactate seemed like an inefficient use of the carbon backbone and energy essential for proliferation?
+In one of his seminal reviews, Warburg suggested that the Warburg effect stemmed from respiratory injury, leading to cell dedifferentiation.
+Not only did he recognize that inhibiting respiration resulted in metabolic reprogramming, he also astutely proposed a link between metabolic shifts and cell dedifferentiation.
+However, the precise mechanism was elusive due to the then-limited understanding of the interplay between metabolism and epigenetic regulation.

 Our laboratory is dedicated to pursuing two primary objectives:

 (1) Elucidating the manner in which the Warburg effect/metabolic reprogramming is triggered, subsequently remodeling the epigenetic landscape and disrupt differentiation.

 (2) Develop metabolic therapy that can reverse the Warburg effect and reactivate differentiation, effectively reverting cancer cells back to normal cells.